CSCfi/pouta-openshift-cluster/README.md

 - optionally deploys default www page and Prometheus based monitoring

-### scaleup.yml
+### scaleup.yml and site_scaleup.yml

-Running OpenShift Ansible scaleup playbooks for any host that does not have /var/lib/POC_INSTALLED flag on them.
+*scaleup.yml* runs OpenShift Ansible scaleup playbooks for any host that does not have /var/lib/POC_INSTALLED flag on them.
 The playbooks are

     playbooks/byo/openshift-master/scaleup.yml
     playbooks/byo/openshift-node/scaleup.yml
     playbooks/byo/openshift-etcd/scaleup.yml

-NOTE: Set flag 'allow_first_master_scaleup' to true to allow replacing/recovering first master.
-This is a special case as the first master has the files for local CA, thus you must restore /etc/origin/master first from backup before configuring it with scaleup.

-The complete process of scaling up would include editing the resource group size in the inventory and running provisioning, preinstall and scaleup:

-    ansible-playbook -v -e allow_heat_stack_update=1 site_scaleup.yml
+*site_scaleup.yml* is a wrapper around scaleup.yml that calls provision.yml, pre_install.yml,
+scaleup.yml and post_install.yml.
+See "Heat stack updates" and recovery documentation in docs/ for usage instructions.

 ## Prerequisites